Delicia Cordon Pictures: LeSean McCoy’s Girlfriend Seen Bruised, Bloodied In Pictures Alleging Domestic Abuse

 Buffalo Bills running back LeSean “Shady” McCoy is facing several horrible allegations after a social media post went viral.
 According to reports from Fox News, McCoy is being accused of domestic violence against girlfriend Delicia Cordon, as well as injuring his dog, and trying to “viciously” hit his son on numerous occasions.

 The allegations surfaced in an Instagram post — which has since been removed — made by a woman claiming to be friends with Delicia Cordon.
 The friend, identified in the social media post as Mia, shared two images stitched together side by side to show a striking comparison.
-The image on the left is a photo taken of Cordon yesterday while the image on the right shows a woman with a bloodied and bruised face at a hospital — which was said to be take this morning, according to the caption attached to the post.
+The image on the left is a photo taken of Cordon yesterday while the image on the right shows a woman with a bloodied and bruised face at a hospital — which was said to be taken this morning, according to the caption attached to the post.

 No details were given regarding the location the incident took place or the cause of the incident but Mia is determined to bring attention to this horrific act.